Introduction to Selenium Load Testing

 Importance of Load Testing by Selenium

 In the steps of Selenium load testing, we are able to identify a lot of advantages in terms of the testing procedure and its outcomes.
-The reason for popularity of Selenium is because:
+The reason for the popularity of Selenium is because:

 - It not only allows load testing but also provides a suite of other testing frameworks within the same hood.